 Completing the OSP will take some time and may seem overwhelming.
 If you have questions about how to fill out your OSP at any time in your application process, you can schedule a free information session with our Client Care Specialist.

-You can view and download our OSPs below.
+You can view and download our OSPs in our Document Library.
 Choose the OSP that is relevant to your operation.
+Your options are:

 We strive to offer the best timeline for new clients and recommend planning accordingly based on your operational needs.
 Our standard timeline for certification is 3–4 months.
 This timeline considers all of our existing clients’ needs, as well as our current administrative capacity for new clients.

 Upon the approval of a completed Expedited Service Request, we do offer expedited certification for an additional cost.
 The expedited timelines are for either 30–40 working days or 15–20 working days.

 We are proud to offer competitive rates for our certification services.
 The annual cost for certification breaks down into two parts: certification fees and inspection cost.

 Certification fees are based on the annual gross sales of organic products for your operation (for new operations, we will accept a projection for your first year if you do not have actual sales yet).
 Inspection costs are based on the relative simplicity to complexity of your operation.
 Essentially, this equates to the amount of time the inspector will spend on the inspection.

 Upon submitting your application, you will submit your certification fee as well as a deposit towards inspection (plus any additional fees such as on-farm processing, international verifications, expedited service fees, etc).
 Any additional inspection fees will be charged after the inspection is complete.

 You can find our fee schedules in our Document Library.

 You’ll need to submit a completed Fee Payment Form and pay certification fees at the time you submit your application.
 The fee payment forms, listed below, are interactive check-list versions of the fee structures that allow you to calculate your certification fee total.
 Fees may be paid online or by mail.